 In order to get good at cold calling, you only need three things; the dedication to continually improve, an auto dialer to keep your momentum going, and expired listing leads.

-Bonus: A great Expired Listing Letter can get you new clients and help you establish authority in your farm area.
-In order to write a great expired listing letter, you need to focus on the homeowner’s needs and how you can help them solve problems.
-Click here to get a free expired listing letter template.
+Bonus: Have you tried an Expired Listing Letter?
+These can get you new clients and help you establish authority in your farm area.
+Click here to get a persuasive letter template.

 Nick Fitz, RE/MAX Florida